How do I choose the right kind of Investment loan?

 - Interest only repayments - allow investors to lower their repayments, which can aid negative cash flow strategies or help cover costs when the property is unoccupied

-Example - Lisa has a home loan repayments for $2,996 and collects $3,000 a month in rent from her tenants.
+Example - Lisa has a home loan repayment of $2,996 and collects $3,000 a month in rent from her tenants.
 Unfortunately when they moved out Lisa did not have new renters move in so she switched her loan repayment to interest only and paid $2,187 until she found new tenants.

 - Offset account - allow an investor to hold savings in a separate account which will be credited towards your loan balance.
 If you ever need the savings for repairs or costs involved with your investment property, you can move the funds out with no penalty or fees.